Top

 • Windows and STL support

 For your 3-D designs, the system uses the Planmeca PlanCAD software.
-Once you complete, you can send the completed designs or outsourced files to the Planmeca PlanMill.
+Once you complete it, you can send the finished designs or outsourced files to the Planmeca PlanMill.
 The milling machine accepts STL file formats.

-The Planmill 30S comes with a 360-degree spindle that ensures you get the best accuracy while maintaining cost efficiency.
-Just like the 40S, it builds on open source technology.
-With a milling time of between 16-18 minutes, you can perform more restorations and increase your margins.
-You have wizards on the control system to guide you through the milling process.
+The Planmill 30S has a 360-degree spindle, ensuring the best accuracy while maintaining cost efficiency.
+Just like the 40S, it builds on open-source technology.
+With a milling time of 16-18 minutes, you can perform more restorations and increase your margins.
+You have wizards on the control system to guide you through milling.

 The system offers remarkable accuracy, and you can share your experiences on Planmeca Romexis Cloud.
-The restorative process is fast, which counts for a memorable experience for you and your clientele.
+The therapeutic process is fast, which counts for a memorable experience for you and your clientele.

 2. CEREC MC XL

-CEREC MC XL design by Sirona and is their new addition to their milling products.
+CEREC MC XL, designed by Sirona, is their new addition to their milling products.
 With twice the milling resolution than the previous model, the CEREC MC XL is rated to reduce the milling process with enhanced accuracy.
 For image acquisition, you can use the Sirona AC blue cam.
-In just a few seconds, you should be able to scan the surrounding enamel for restorations.
+You should be able to scan the surrounding enamel for restorations in just a few seconds.

 The images can then be fed to the CEREC MC XL mill.
 This is a wet mill that is small enough for office-based restorations.
 You can easily switch from grinding to milling at the touch of a button.

-You can perform indirect porcelain dental restoration through the use of Cad Cam dentistry software.
-The milling equipment saves your patient time because restorations can complete on the same day instead of taking several weeks in traditional milling plans.
-You can use the CEREC MC XL for inlays, outlays, partial and full crowns, temporary bridges, and veneers.
+You can perform indirect porcelain dental restoration using Cad Cam dentistry software.
+The milling equipment saves your patient time because restorations can be completed on the same day instead of taking several weeks in traditional milling plans.
+You can use the CEREC MC XL for inlays, outlays, partial and complete crowns, temporary bridges, and veneers.
 The milling process is estimated to take an average of 4 minutes.

 Is it worth the investment in Dental CAD/CAM Technology?

 The initial outlay for setting up Cad Cam dentistry can be huge.
-You may also face the question of whether to lease the equipment or purchase new equipment.
-While leasing gives you a reduced initial investment when starting, in the long run, it could be more expensive when you tally all the monthly costs.
+You may also decide whether to lease the equipment or purchase new equipment.
+While leasing gives you a reduced initial investment when starting, it could be more expensive in the long run when you tally all the monthly costs.

-You also end up not owning the equipment, and if you do get hold of the equipment, you discover that they are outdated.
-Cad Cam technologies have become cheaper with advancements in technology, and many dentistry practices opt for new equipment instead of leasing.
+You also end up not owning the equipment, and if you get hold of it, you discover that it is outdated.
+Cad Cam technologies have become cheaper with technological advancements, and many dentistry practices opt for new equipment instead of leasing.

 While the initial costs for purchasing the equipment can be hefty overall in the long term, it offers a good return on investment.
-Customer experience enhances due to same-day restorations.
-You can perform more restorations per day with Cad Cam technology and will help boost your margins.
+Customer experience is enhanced due to same-day restorations.
+You can perform more daily restorations with Cad Cam technology, which will help boost your margins.

 Modern milling machines are more accurate and error-free.
 The machine reduces the costs associated with wrong crowns.
 With a milling machine, you do not need to outsource the milling process to laboratories because you can now do it in-house.
-The only time you will need a separate office is when you are doing all-ceramic bridges.
-It would be best if you had a second office to insert the bridge.
-The associated costs for the cad cam technology pass to insurance policies, and this means you do not need to charge your patients more.
+You will only need a separate office when you are doing all-ceramic bridges.
+It would be best to have a second office to insert the bridge.
+The associated costs for the cad cam technology pass to insurance policies, which means you do not need to charge your patients more.

-Any dentist who is serious about expanding his/her dental practice needs to invest in Cad Cam technology.
-It is fast, error-free, and enhances your customer experience, which results in increased sales.
+Any dentist who is serious about expanding their dental practice must invest in Cad Cam technology.
+It is fast, error-free, and enhances customer experience, increasing sales.

 Conclusion

-Cad cam dentistry technology has been around for the last 20 years, but adoption has increased in the previous decade.
+Cad cam dentistry technology has existed for 20 years, but adoption has increased in the previous decade.
 The initial costs for purchasing equipment can be prohibitive for dentistry practices that have a low traffic, but for the rest, they may be able to recoup their prices within a few years.

 The benefits of having a cad cam technology are numerous.
 Your customers get to enjoy fast and efficient services with same-day restorations.
-Once you have gone through the training, you should start seeing an increase in foot flow in your dental practice because you can perform more restorations per day.
+Once you have gone through the training, you should start seeing an increase in foot flow in your dental practice because you can perform more daily restorations.

-You also get to enjoy unrivaled accuracy due to the preciseness of the cad cam software.
+You also enjoy unrivaled accuracy due to the preciseness of the cad cam software.
 Accuracy is, however, dependent on the quality of machines purchased.
 Dental digital scanners are more hygienic than traditional methods of making impressions.
 You can easily modify the resulting image on your cad software.
-Overall, we should see an increase in the adoption of cad cam technology as innovations increase the cost of purchase should come down.
+Overall, we should see an increase in the adoption of CAD cam technology as innovations increase, and the purchase cost should come down.

 Dr. Santone is passionate about creating beautiful and natural smiles for her patients while providing a relaxed and comfortable dental experience from their first dental visit.